Citytracking/dotspotting/README.FLAMEWORK.md

   [http://www.youtube.com/watch?v=i6Fr65PFqfk](http://www.youtube.com/watch?v=i6Fr65PFqfk "Why I Hate Django")

-Flamework is not really a framework, at least not by today's standards.
+Flamework is not really a framework, at least not by most people's standards.
 All software development is basically pain management and Flamework assumes that the most important thing is *the speed with which the code running an application can be re-arranged, in order to adapt to circumstances*, even if it's at the cost of "doing things twice" or "repeating ourselves".

 Dotspotting itself may eventually become a framework but today it is *not*.